 Incorporate fun activities and leisure

 Have you ever considered making a habit out of something fun?
 Don't just take breaks but also do something during them.
 Your work hours are reserved for focus and achievement.
 When you work from home, they can be anything you want.
 Knitting, cooking, walking your dog, watching TV, playing darts...
 Even phone apps and games can help you take your mind off of your tasks and deadlines.
 Staying productive isn't endangered when you take time to relax, it is actually achievable way easier.

 Is working from home here to stay?

-You can read a more in-depth view of this topic here, but a definitive answer is yes.
-There is hardly any business that can't be done remotely or that hasn't gotten remote over time.
-If you've chosen to work from home, rest assured that you've made the right choice - since more and more of your colleagues are on the track to joining you.
+While the conversation on the future of work is ongoing, there is hardly any business that can't be done remotely, or that hasn't gotten remote over time.
+If you've chosen to work from home, rest assured that you've made the right choice - since more and more of your colleagues are on track to joining you.
 In fact, a new way of working is gaining popularity - more and more hybrid teams are present on the market.

 If you are struggling with some of the disadvantages of working from home, especially with your productivity, we hope this guide helps you resolve the challenges you face every day.